scarborough-courtney/ohimanual/tutorials/toolbox_manual/calculate_regional_assessment_score.md

 ![alt text](zfig_layers_location_1.png)

 New data layers will be added, and old layers modified directly in this folder.

 Suppose for instance that finer resolution data becomes available for the fisheries sub-goal during a regional evaluation; for example an improved B/Bmsy ratio for the 'Ablennes hians' species that was obtained through formal stock assessments and complex models developed for data-rich fisheries.
 The old ratios derived from the latest global assessment, say 1.03 in 2008 could then be replaced  with the new ratio, and the new score subsequently calculated.

 ![alt text](zfig_bmsy_layer_example_3.png)

 ## Registering data layers

+Once the new data has been introduced into the appropriate layer file, it has to be registered into the registry shown in the file below.

 ![alt text](zfig_layers_csv.png)